pola-rs/polars/CONTRIBUTING.md

 The debugging feature runs via the specially-designed VS Code launch configuration shown above.
 The initial python debugger is launched, using a special launch script located at `/py-polars/debug/launch.py`, and passes the name of the script to be debugged (the target script) as an input argument.
-The launch script compiles the target script and runs it in the current environment.
-At this point, the process ID of the python debugging process is retrieved, and a second (Rust) debugger is attached to the Python debugger.
+The launch script determines the process ID, writes this value into the launch.json configuration file, compiles the target script and runs it in the current environment.
+At this point, a second (Rust) debugger is attached to the Python debugger.
 The result is two simultaneous debuggers operating on the same running instance.
 Breakpoints in the Python code will stop on the Python debugger and breakpoints in the Rust code will stop on the Rust debugger.

 ### Pull requests